Bazooka: Korean War

 The success of the more powerful German Panzerschreck caused the bazooka to be completely redesigned at the close of World War II.
-A larger, 3.5 in (89 mm) model was adopted, the M20 "super bazooka".
-Though bearing a superficial resemblance to the Panzerschreck, the M20 had a greater effective range, penetrating capability and was nearly 20% lighter than its German counterpart.
+A larger, 3.5 in (89 mm) model was adopted, the M20 "Super Bazooka".
+Though bearing a superficial resemblance to the Panzerschreck, the M20 had greater effective range and penetrating capability and was nearly 20% lighter than its German counterpart.
 The M20 weighed 14.3 pounds (6.5 kg) and fired a hollow shaped-charge 9 lb (4 kg) M28A2 HEAT rocket when used in an anti-tank role.
 It was also operated by a two-man team and had a rate of fire of six shots per minute.
 As with its predecessor, the M20 could also fire rockets with either practice (M29A2) or WP smoke (T127E3/M30) warheads.
 Having learned from experience of the sensitivity of the bazooka and its ammunition to moisture and harsh environments, the ammunition for the new weapon was packaged in moisture-resistant packaging, and the M20's field manual contained extensive instructions on launcher lubrication and maintenance, as well as storage of rocket ammunition.
 When prepared for shipment from the arsenal, the weapon was protected by antifungal coatings over all electrical contacts, in addition to a cosmoline coating in the hand-operated magneto that ignited the rocket.
 Upon issue, these coatings were removed with solvent to ready the M20 for actual firing.
 However, budget cutbacks initiated by Secretary of Defense Louis A. Johnson in the years following World War II effectively canceled the intended widespread issue of the M20, and initial U.S. forces deploying to Korea were armed solely with the M9/M9A1 2.36-in. launcher and old stockpiled World War II inventories of M6A3 rocket ammunition.

-At the outbreak of the Korean War, the South Korean military had 1,958 M9A1 rocket launchers that were given from the U.S. Forces Korea during withdrawal in 1948 to 1949, and they were the only anti-tank firearms that the Korean military had secured sufficient quantities.
-The South Korean military actively operated rocket launchers against North Korean armor.
-However, the 2.36-inch rocket launcher failed to show its power against the front armor of T-34-85, which was the biggest threat.
-The South Korean military responded by firing rockets into the side, rear, or track through ambushes, but it did not have much effect.
+At the outbreak of the Korean War, the South Korean military had 1,958 M9A1 rocket launchers that were given by the U.S. Forces Korea during the withdrawal in 1948 to 1949, the only anti-tank firearms that the South Koreans had secured in sufficient quantities.
+However, the 2.36-inch rocket launcher could not penetrate the front armor of T-34-85s, which were the biggest threat.
+The South Koreans responded by firing rockets into the side, rear, or tracks through ambushes, but they did not have much effect.